RelevanceAI/relevanceai/README.md

 [{"_id": "0"}, {"_id": "1"}, ... {"_id": "199"}]
 ```

+Side note: each data entry must have a unique field called "_id".

 Now, you want to create a new field in this dataset to flag whether the number is even or not.
 This function must input a list of documents (the original collection) and output another list of documents (to be updated).